metabrainz/listenbrainz-content-resolver/README.md

 command.
 All further examples in this file assume you added the config file and will therefore omit the -d option.

+You can also define a set of directories to be used by default for the scan command in `MUSIC_DIRECTORIES`.

 ## Scanning your collection

 Note: Soon we will eliminate the requirement to do a filesystem scan before also doing a subsonic